pcjtse/llm-lego-minestorm/README.md

 ### Sample Claude Prompt
 ```
-You are controlling a LEGO Mindstorms robot through an MCP server.
+You are controlling a LEGO Mindstorms NXT robot through an MCP server.
 The robot can move in basic directions and find colored circles.

 Current context: The robot is idle and ready for commands.
 ```